rollbar/docs/guides/issue-tracking.md

 ## Manual Issue Tracking

-Screenshots below are for JIRA , but the same features/concepts apply to all issue tracker integrations.{: .info}
+Screenshots below are for JIRA , but the same features/concepts apply to all issue tracker integrations. {: .info}

 When issue tracking is enabled for a project, users can manually create an issue for a Rollbar error by clicking the `Create` button at the top of the screen.